Xutaotaotao/mcp-get-installed-apps/README.md

 # Get Installed Apps MCP Server

-A Model Context Protocol (MCP) server that provides information about installed applications on your computer.
+A Model Context Protocol (MCP) server that provides information about installed applications on your computer, supporte MacOS and Windows.

 ## Project Introduction